Ultimate Guide

 Common use cases include announcing product launches, events, or running time-sensitive campaigns.

-4. Customer Support and Service
+4. Improve Customer Support and Service

 WhatsApp Business API enables businesses to improve customer satisfaction by offering faster response times.
 83% of customers expect to interact with someone immediately when they contact a company.
 Businesses can meet these expectations by leveraging WhatsApp API’s advanced capabilities like WhatsApp Business Calling API.